-With origins in Canberra (Australia) in 1977, and founded by singer, songwriter and guitarist David Studdert, Tactics relocated to Sydney and built a substantial audience in the inner-city and toured extensively, as far as England.
+With origins in Canberra (Australia) and founded by singer, songwriter and guitarist David Studdert in 1977, Tactics relocated to Sydney in 1979 and built a substantial audience in the inner-city and toured extensively, as far as England.

 Further albums were released over the next few years – The Bones Of Barry Harrison (a live album), Holden Interview, and Blue and White Future Whale – with the lineup changing often – before Tactics finally called it a day in 1989.

 An archival compilation entitled The Sound of the Sound Volume 1 is available, featuring the (remastered) first two albums and a good helping of unreleased songs from the era and a few from Bones of Barry Harrison.